 - (a) Each robot travels 4.5 meters.
 The width of the lane is 90 cm.
 (See Diagram 9.
 This may change depending on the venue and operational circumstances.)
 The time limit is 1 minute.
 Decide the ranking by the time to the goal.
-In the case of course-out or time-out, you can't participate in the final tournament. - (b) Travelling in the direction of the goal must be accomplished by walking only-the left and right foot alternate in being put forward.
-The feet do not need to alternate if making adjustments to stay in the lane or change the robot's direction, etc. - (c) Robots must not move toward the goal when anything other than its feet soles are touching the ground. - (d) If the robot falls over, it gets up at that spot and continues the competition. - (e) The lane uses the ROBO-ONE ring, but a part of the course may have a sheet with a thickness of 10 mm or less placed down on it and affixed with double-sided tape.
-Two types of sheet material are used, one with good grip and one that is slippery.
-(Changes may be made depending on the circumstances at the venue.) - (f) The order in the prelims is determined randomly and the robots race in the predetermined order.
+In the case of course-out or time-out, you can't participate in the final tournament. - (b) The robot can start walking according to the signal of the system (monitor screen). - (c) Travelling in the direction of the goal must be accomplished by walking only-the left and right foot alternate in being put forward.
+The feet do not need to alternate if adjusting stay in the lane or change the robot's direction, etc. - (d) Robots must not move toward the goal when anything other than its feet soles are touching the ground. - (e) If the robot falls over, it gets up at that spot and continues the competition.
+If it goes beyond an obstacle at the time of getting up, it can continue from the place where it got up. - (f) The lane uses the ROBO-ONE ring, but a part of the course may have obstacles with a thickness of 10 mm or less placed down on it and affixed with double-sided tape.
+Obstacles material are used, one with good grip and one that is slippery.
+Also, obstacles may not be flat.
+(Changes may be made depending on the circumstances at the venue.) - (g) The order in the prelims is determined randomly and the robot's race in the predetermined order.
 A 10-second penalty is assessed each time a participant passes their place in the order.
 If a robot is unable to complete the race, the number of passes is limited to 2 times.

-In future competitions, there will be more large bumps, or a target will be set up midway that has to be punched, etc. to promote higher levels of walking and attack abilities.
+In future competitions, there will be more large obstacles, or a target will be set up midway that has to be punched, etc. to promote higher levels of walking and attack abilities.